 The Company is, from time to time, party to various legal proceedings arising in the ordinary course of business.
-For example, the Company is currently named as a defendant or co-defendant in some patent infringement lawsuits in the U.S. and is indirectly participating in other U.S. patent infringement actions pursuant to its contractual indemnification obligations to certain customers.
+For example, the Company is currently named as a defendant or co-defendant in some patent infringement lawsuits in the U.S. and may be required to indirectly participate in other U.S. patent infringement actions pursuant to its contractual indemnification obligations to certain customers.
 Based on an evaluation of these matters and discussions with the Company's intellectual property litigation counsel, the Company currently believes that liabilities arising from or sums paid in settlement of these existing matters, if any, would not have a material adverse effect on its consolidated results of operations or financial condition.

 On May 27, 2015, a patent infringement action was brought against Novatel Wireless by Carucel Investments, L.P. ("Carucel"), a non-practicing entity (Carucel Investments, L.P. v.
 Novatel Wireless, Inc., et al., U.S.D.C.
 S.D.
 Florida, Civil Action No. 0:15-cv-61116-BB).
 The complaint alleged that certain MiFi mobile hotspots manufactured by Novatel Wireless infringed claims of patents owned by Carucel.
 On April 10, 2017, judgment was entered in favor of Novatel Wireless.
-Carucel has filed to appeal certain orders in the litigation.
-The Company does not believe there is merit to an appeal by Carucel and intends to vigorously defend the appeal.
-However, there can be no assurance as to the ultimate outcome of any appeal or other future judgment in this case, and an adverse judgment could have a material adverse effect on the Company's consolidated results of operations or financial condition.
+Carucel filed to appeal certain orders in the litigation and on July 13, 2018, the U.S. Federal Circuit Court of Appeals affirmed the judgment.